moh-ismailll/Automated-Load-Transient-Testing-/README.md

 # Automated Load Transient Test

-A Python_based Automated test script for load transient testing of the power distribution network is created.
+A Python based Automated test script for load transient testing of a power distribution network is created.

 ### Instruments used: